DannyM9021/cecs450/README.md

 - Potential factors: Age, Gender, Caffeine consumption, Alcohol consumption, Smoking status, Exercise frequency
 - Sleep quality metrics: Bedtime, Wakeup time, Sleep duration, Sleep efficiency, REM sleep percentage, Deep sleep percentage, Light sleep percentage, Awakenings

 The dataset is in CSV format.
-The data is mostly clean except there are some empty cells in columns Awakenings, Caffeine consumption, Alcohol consumption and, Exercise frequency.
+The data is mostly clean except there are some empty cells in columns Awakenings, Caffeine consumption, Alcohol consumption, and Exercise frequency.
 Since we want to visualize as much data as possible, we only remove the rows with empty fields when the columns are used.
 For example, we used `caffeine <- na.omit(caffeine)` to remove rows for the caffeine consumption graph.

 ### Sleep Health and Lifestyle Dataset
 The sleep health and lifestyle dataset was collected by a data science student at the University of Moratuwa Kilinochchi in Sri Lanka - Laksika Tharmalingam.
 The dataset is updated quarterly.
 It contains 13 columns,